Wise Purchase Decisions Can Benefit Your Home's Future Resale Value

 The Home Itself

-Of course, the one thing you have the most control of after the purchase of the property is the home itself.
+Of course, the one thing you have the most control over after the purchase of the property is the home itself.
 You may not be able to control the changes in your neighborhood or school district, but you can control the condition of your property and the way you accent the best features of your property.

-As you go through the process of purchasing real estate, make sure that there are elements of the property that not only speak to you, but allow for some attractive showing options when it comes time to sell.
-While this may seem like a counterproductive activity, it can also save you from a headache down the line when you go to sell your home and have few defining features to show off.
+As you go through the process of purchasing real estate, make sure that there are elements of the property that not only speak to you but allow for some attractive showing options when it comes time to sell.
+While this may seem like a counterproductive activity, it can also save you from a headache down the line when you go to sell your home and have a few defining features to show off.

 Buying a new home is an exciting time and landing the perfect home for you can be an exhilarating experience.
 However, in the midst of all of that excitement, spending some time thinking about the potential resale value of the property can save you thousands of dollars in the future should you decide to sell the property.

-If you keep the location, school district and architectural uniqueness in mind, you will not only end up with a home that you are more satisfied with during your stay in it, but also a property that you can more readily sell when it comes time to move.
+If you keep the location, school district, and architectural uniqueness in mind, you will not only end up with a home that you are more satisfied with during your stay in it, but also a property that you can more readily sell when it comes time to move.
 It can be natural to forget about the long-term effects of a home purchase amidst the excitement in the short term, but spending time now to at least think of these aspects will benefit you tenfold down the road.